-In addition to these pre-commitments, there are many other requests for assistance for community projects that will also add pressure to the 2018 capital budget such as last year of support to Hospice and \$393,000 for Year 2 of the five year commitment to Humane Society for the new animal care centre.
-It is also expected that the Canoe Museum will attend the June 28, 2017 Public Meeting to seek funding from the City for the new Canoe Museum to be built along the canal.
+In addition to these pre-commitments, there are many other requests for assistance for community projects that will also add pressure to the 2018 capital budget such as the last year of support to Hospice and \$393,000 for Year 2 of the five year commitment to the Peterborough Humane Society for the new animal care centre.
+The Canoe Museum is seeking \$4.0 million in funding for the new Canoe Museum that is to be built along the canal.